FREQUENTLY ASKED QUESTIONS

 A: Our bodies are our home, the physical container in which all of our life experience gets felt, processed and stored.
 Yet culturally we’re socialized away from our bodies into our heads, as if our “self” was just in our minds and our thoughts.
-I support my clients to reclaim their bodies, to feel at home in their own skin, and to nurture a felt sense of self that can ground them throughout life.
+I support my clients to reclaim feeling at home in their own skin, and to nurture a resilient, felt sense of self that can anchor and support them throughout life.

-I also do trauma healing work, which always involves the body, because our bodies store unprocessed traumatic experience (unbearable and overwhelming feelings) that our minds dissociate away from.
-If we’ve experienced traumas that haven’t been held and processed inside a safe relationship, our nervous systems can get stuck in states of anxiety or depression.
-This happens because trauma energy often has an emotional and energetic “charge” that is too big for our nervous systems to hold alone.
+Trauma healing work always involves the body, because our bodies store unprocessed traumatic experience (unbearable and overwhelming feelings) that our minds dissociate away from.
+If we’ve experienced traumas that haven’t been held and processed inside a safe relationship, our nervous systems can get stuck in dysregulated states of anxiety, depression, or fight/flight/freeze states.
+This happens because trauma energy has an emotional and energetic “charge” that is too big for our nervous systems to hold alone.

 Trauma work is relational and embodied by nature.
-When we have someone else to help us safely contain and release traumatic experience through somatic (body) work, our nervous systems don’t have to try and hold a “charge” that is too big and scary for us (which is why we can leave our bodies, because it’s too unsafe there.)
-Together, we can hold experience that’s been previously unseen and unfelt, and we can either integrate it or release it.
-Then our nervous systems heal, and become more resilient and regulated.
+When we have someone else to help us safely contain and release traumatic experience through somatic (body) work, our nervous systems don’t have to try and hold feelings that are too big and scary for us to feel alone (which is why we disconnect from our bodies, because it’s too unsafe there.)
+In therapy, we hold and process overwhelming feelings together in a way in which we can make sense of them, integrate them, and relate to them without being overtaken by them.

 Q: How do you work with the mind?